cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 All of these cases follow the same basic two-step pattern:

-1. Set up an encryption context that is shared between the sender and the recipient
+1. Set up a key schedule that is shared between the sender and the recipient
 2. Use that context to encrypt or decrypt content